c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 ## Disable Mission Control Shortcuts (MacBooks)

-If you press CTRL + Arrow (Left/Right/Up) it change the macOS desktop (Space), which may trigger the exam proctor and can lead to the exam interruption.
+If you press __Ctrl + ←/→__ it change the macOS desktop (Space), which may trigger the exam proctor and can lead to the exam interruption.
 Disable these shortcuts before the exam:

-1. Open __*System Settings » Keyboard » Keyboard Shortcuts*__.
+1. Open __*System Settings » Keyboard » Keyboard Shortcuts*__
 2. Select `Mission Control`
 3. Uncheck all shortcuts.